IRS Form 2848 Instructions

 What your representative can do for you

 Taxpayers can file Form 2848, if the IRS begins a Foreign Bank and Financial Accounts (FBAR) examination as a result of an income tax examination.
-The Representation for FBAR Issues Section of Report of Foreign Bank and Financial Accounts (FBAR) contains more information.
+The Representation for FBAR Issues Section of Report of Foreign Bank and Financial Accounts (FBAR) contains more complete information on this topic.

-How do I revoke an IRS power of attorney form?
+How do I revoke an existing IRS power of attorney?

-You may revoke an existing power of attorney by filing a new Form 2848, and not checking the box on Line 6.
-If you do not choose to add a new power of attorney, you may simply file a new form, write “REVOKE” across the top, and sign and date the form.
+You may revoke an existing 2848 form by filing a new Form 2848.
+If you select a new representative, you simply do not check the box on Line 6.
+If you do not add a new power of attorney, you may write ‘REVOKE’ across the top, then sign and date the form.

 Do I have to use IRS Form 2848 as my power of attorney form?